kunal-905/retail-sales-analysis-sql-powerbi/README.md

 - Power BI (interactive dashboard)

 ## Key Insights
-- [Your top finding, e.g., "West region generated X% of total sales"]
+- The West region generated the highest revenue ($710K, ~31% of total sales), while the South region lagged ~45% behind West.
-- [Your second finding, e.g., "Top sub-category by revenue was Y"]
-- [Your third finding, e.g., "Segment Z had the highest average order value"]
+- The Canon imageCLASS 2200 Advanced Copier was the single highest-revenue product ($61.6K), more than double the second-highest product.
+- Phones and Chairs were the top-performing sub-categories, each generating over $320K in sales.
+- Fasteners was the weakest-performing sub-category at just $3K in total sales, indicating a potential candidate for reduced inventory investment.

 ## Dashboard
 ![Dashboard Screenshot](dashboard.png.png)

 ## Files
 - `analysis_queries.sql` — SQL queries used for analysis
-- `superstore_clean.xlsx` — Cleaned dataset with PivotTables
+- `superstore_CLEANED.xlsx` — Cleaned dataset with PivotTables
 - `superstore_dashboard.pbix` — Power BI dashboard file